 Requirements: The Proposed Budget must be released by May 1st and shall clearly indicate any substantive changes from the current baseline budget, including all changes to service levels from the current budget.
 The Proposed Budget shall indicate staffing by listing the number of positions in each classification for each Department, including a listing of each position proposed for addition or deletion.
 The Council shall hold a public meeting to present the Proposed Budget no later than May 15th in budget adoption years.
 The full proposed budget document shall be made available online from the City's website, and printed copies shall be available in all City libraries.
-Additionally, the proposed budget data shall be made to thoroughly respond to any public request for departmental budget details, such as line item budgets.
+Additionally, the proposed budget data shall be available in open data format on the City's open data portal by May 1st.
+Every effort should be made to thoroughly respond to any public request for departmental budget details, such as line item budgets.
 The requested information shall also be made available on the City's website and open data portal within a reasonable time following the request.